FraFerrazzi/exprob_assignment2/README.md

  - When the battery status becomes low, the robot reaches the charging location even if it is not reachable at the moment.
  - All the locations inside the map are set to be URGENT when the program is launched, except for the initial location 'E'.
 The assumption is that the robot has not moved in a long time, therefore has not visited any location for a period longer than the threshold.
  - All the aruco markers present in the environment are located in the initial room where the robot spawns.
 Using the information coming from these markers is possible to obtain the full representation and every information concerning the environment.
+ - The color defining the environment, i.e. walls and blocks, was changed to white.
+This allows easier detection of the aruco markers.

 ## Limitations